flow-project/flow/docs/source/tutorial.rst

 4 Creating an Environment
 =========================

+This section walks you through creating an environment class.
-The environment object is the most significant component once a network is generated.
+This class is the most significant component once a network is generated.
 This object ties the components of ``SUMO`` and ``rllab`` together, running a system of vehicles in a network for discrete time steps, while treating some of these vehicles as